An Interview With Andrew Schloss

 …every single event can be used to trigger a visual phenomena?

 Right.
 For example, in a piece I did with David called The Seven Wonders of the Ancient World, the original version uses a Yamaha Disklavier, and the keys physically move.
-That’s like an animation, it’s a visual thing, people can see the piano keys moving.
-When you take the piano away and you play a synthesizer, which is what I do sometimes in venues that don’t have a Disklavier, suddenly there’s nothing to look at and some of the impact goes away.
+Watching the keys of the piano move is like an animation—it’s a visual thing, because people can see the piano keys moving in perfect synchrony with the sound.
+When you take the piano keyboard away and you play a synthesizer, which is what I do sometimes in venues that don’t have a Disklavier, suddenly there’s nothing to look at, and some of the impact goes away.
 That’s why I first talked to Randy about doing an Onadime patch for The Seven Wonders.
 It’s sort of like a fantasy on the motion of the keyboard – every single MIDI event triggers a one-to-one correspondence with some image.
 It’s cool, it’s like a super-duper piano mapping, but abstracted and multiplied.
 How far can we go with this?
 Is it a fad?
 Is it distracting?
+Appealing or appalling?
 I don’t know!
-I think there’s value in it.
+Anyway, I think there’s value in it.